benja0x40/MiMB.4C/README.md

 at maximal resolution resulting from our protocol, and segmentation reported in the original studies using former data analysis methods.

-A complete demo analysis based on the 4C data in *Drosophila* embryos from [Bantignies et al., 2011](#2) can be run as indicated in the following sections.
+A complete demo analysis based on the 4C data in *Drosophila* anterior larval tissues from [Bantignies et al., 2011](#3) can be run as indicated in the following sections.

 ### A. Prerequisites ###